FBnil/evidencer/README.md

 tip: Make sure your ./scripts/ are executable (chmod +x) and have a '=' sign in their name.

 Tab-completion starts from the beginning of each ./scripts/ file, if you know what you are looking for, append a `+`, and it will match the expression at any position.
 So if you have `get.the.spoon=+` then `spo+` finds the spoon with tab, and if it's the only suggestion, then that is expanded in one go.
 The `+` also works as an AND.
 So if you have found multiple scripts, add some other subtring that distinctly defines the test that you want after `+`, then press tab again.
 So if you have `get.a.spoon=+` and `os.show.boottime=+`, then `oo+` would find them both, and `oo+b` would only find the latter, and expand to that full script name.
+When you add an equal sign, then it starts searching for serversfiles that match your expression before the equals sign.
+So `+1=` would match servers for `TEST1=`

 Note: Tab Expansion is still a bit wonky here and there. (for example, if you go back to left with the cursor, or if you used parameters)